luenz/dblpcommunities/README.md

 Furthermore, dblp.xml and dblp.dtd are required, with dblp.dtd needing to be present in the directory the main functions are called from (parse_dblp_yearly_timeslices.py and show_single_timeslice.py).

-community_louvain.py, community_status.py and scan.py were taken from CDlib v2.6.0 and edited slightly to make them more usable for this project. community_louvain.py is released under BSD license by THomas Aynaud.
+community_louvain.py, community_status.py and scan.py were taken from CDlib v2.6.0 and edited slightly to make them more usable for this project. community_louvain.py is released under BSD license by Thomas Aynaud.